• we have lifts on every floor

 Child-sized ear defenders can be borrowed from the Information Desk.

-You can also download our sensory map above to identify sensory-friendly spaces in the museum.
+You can also download our sensory map at the top of this page to identify sensory-friendly spaces in the museum.

 A portable induction loop is available from the Information Desk and induction loop systems are in place where video is shown, if you switch your hearing aid to the 'T' position.
 There are also some subtitled films in the galleries.